Halcyon Days (Ellie Goulding album): Halcyon Days: The Remixes

-On 27 May 2014, Goulding released her second remix album of Halcyon Days, titled Halcyon Days: The Remixes.
+On 27 May 2014, Goulding released her second remix album of Halcyon Days through Polydor Records, titled Halcyon Days: The Remixes.

 Critical reception

-AllMusic noted that the remix collection draws from both Halcyon and Halcyon Days, featuring multiple reinterpretations of Goulding's songs by various producers.
-While some remixes are excessive, several, such as Blood Diamond's synth-harp version of "Anything Could Happen" and Honest's chillwave mix of "Goodness Gracious", were highlighted positively.
+Timothy Monger of AllMusic noted that the remix collection draws from both Halcyon and Halcyon Days, featuring multiple reinterpretations of Goulding's songs by various producers.
+While he considered some of the remixes to be excessive, he cited the synth-harp version of "Anything Could Happen" by Blood Diamonds and Honest's chillwave mix of "Goodness Gracious" as highlights.